Introduction to Arithmetic Groups

 \item Let $G = \SL(3,\real)$ and $\Gamma = \SL(3,\integer)$.
 Show that the natural action of~$\Gamma$ on $\real^3 / \integer^3 = \torus^3$ is a $\Gamma$-equivariant quotient of the action on~$\real^3$, but is not a $G$-equivariant quotient.

-\item In the notation of the proof of \cref{MargNormalSubgrpsThm}, since $\Prob(X) \iso G/Q$ (a.e.), we know that each element of~$N$ fixes a.e.\ point in $G/Q$.
+\item In the proof of \cref{MargNormalSubgrpsThm}, we know that $\Prob(X) \iso G/Q$ (a.e.), so each element of~$N$ fixes a.e.\ point in $G/Q$.
 Show that $N$ acts trivially on $G/Q$ (everywhere, not only a.e.). \hint{The action of $N$ is continuous.}

 \item In the notation of the proof of \cref{MargNormalSubgrpsThm}, show that the action of~$G$ on $G/Q$ is trivial. \hint{Show that the kernel of the action of~$G$ on $G/Q$ is closed.
 You may assume, without proof, that $G$ is an almost simple Lie group.
 This means that every proper, closed, normal subgroup of~$G$ is finite.}